Andrij-Nalyvayko/Andrij-Nalyvayko/README.md

 ## Hi there👋

-- 🎓 I am Andrij Nalyvayko.
-I learn codding and looking for new opportunities in Frontend development (mostly I like React Applications).
-I am also finished College of telecommunications and computer technologies of National University "Lviv Polytechnic".
+- 🎓 I am Andrij Nalyvayko. <!--I learn codding and looking for new opportunities in Frontend development (mostly I like React Applications).
+I am also-->
+I finished College of telecommunications and computer technologies of National University "Lviv Polytechnic".
 In 2021, I learned JavaScript, HTML/CSS, React, TypeScript.

 - 🔭 I’m currently working on self-development and development of self-discipline